lukeSky3434/fronius-energy/README.md

 # fronius-energy

-java programm which reads the current power production of the fronius symo inverter.
+Access PV live logs using the Fronius Solar API V1.

+Java programm which reads the current power production of the fronius symo inverter.
 It also reads the daily energy productions.

 Docker image is available here: [Image](https://hub.docker.com/repository/docker/pendl2/fronius-reader)